tchristensen77/SQL/README.md

 In this repository, I'll be practicing SQL and working on projects.

+Blog Posts on these projects can be found here: https://tdemarree17.wixsite.com/trena-christensen/

+## Dunder Mifflin Project

+In this project, I am hired by Dunder Mifflin to help them make use of their company data.
+I created a relational database with tables for employees, branch, suppliers etc and then provided the stakeholders with insights from the data.

 ## 8 Week SQL Challenge
 The 8 Week SQL Challenge is composed of 8 case studies to practice SQL and analytical skills.